Tom-Mouse-p/animal-image-classifier/README.md

-# Image Classifier
+# Animal Image Classifier

-This project showcases an example of utilising Flask to serve a simple webpage that interacts with an existing Keras model for image classification.
+This is an user-friendly website that harnesses the power of machine learning technologies to identify and predict the animal present in any image provided by the user.
+With a simple and intuitive interface, it allows users to upload images of animals from their device and instantly receive accurate name of the species within the image.

 ## Prerequisites